ArthurMatta/ROBO/README.md

     roslaunch stdr_launchers linefollowing_V.launch // For a V-shaped map
     roslaunch stdr_launchers linefollowing_W.launch // For a W-shaped map
     roslaunch stdr_launchers linefollowing_W2.launch // For a hollow W-shaped map
+    roslaunch stdr_launchers linefollowing_C.launch // For a C-shaped map
 ```

 These commands should open a window displaying a map and a robot.